alexk99/the_router/conf_options2.md

 - nb_in_entries - maximum number of internal ip records;
 - nb_sessions - maximum number of NAT sessions;
 - port_block_size - port block size;
-- ration between internal and out address.
-For example, ratio value 32 would mean that each out (public) address could be used no more than 32 internal ip addresses at the same time;
+- ratio between internal and out address.
+For example, a ratio value 32 would mean that each out (public) address could be used no more than by 32 internal ip addresses at the same time;
 - nb_pb_per_in_ip - maximum number of port blocks that an internal ip can use at the same time.

 Example: